rail5/autobuild/README.md

 ## Universalis branch

 This is a **development** branch.
 The idea is to expand autobuild to make it more universal & usable by all, not only for my packages.
+Once they're ready, these changes will be pushed into *main*.

 Planned ideas: